 3. Create A Shallow Depth Of Field

 Depth of field refers to how much of the image is in focus from front to back.
-A large depth of field means that everything is in focus, whereas a shallow depth of field has only a small part of the image in sharp focus while the rest of it appears blurred.
+A large depth of field means that everything is in focus.
+A shallow depth of field has only a small part of the image in sharp focus, while the rest of it appears blurred.